The scope of this page is limited to discussion of gender affirming voice services.

 Language is dynamic and terminology has evolved over the years as our understanding of gender grows.
 International use of terminology may not be consistent with use in the U.S. Prior research and journal articles may use titles and language that is no longer used.
-Eliminating this research would erase years of content intended to provide best practices and tips in provision of gender alignment services.
-This information can help guide best practices, while the clinician stays current with the most appropriate terminology and uses the terms provided to them by the client/patient/student.
+Eliminating this research would erase years of content intended to provide best practices and tips.
+This information can help guide best practices.
+However, clinicians stay current with the most appropriate terminology to use with each individual by asking them.
 Terminology on this page is monitored on an ongoing basis.
 If you note terminology that you feel should be updated, please don't hesitate to contact ASHA.

-Individuals may seek voice and communication services when their voice and/or other aspects of their communication is not consistent or congruent with their gender identity and/or gender presentation.
-These individuals include those who identify as transgender, gender fluid, gender diverse, gender nonconforming, or other gender identities.
-Speech-language pathologists (SLPs) provide expertise in safely modifying the voice and other aspects of communication.
+Individuals may seek gender affirmation services to make their voice and/or other aspects of their communication congruent with their gender identity and/or gender expression.
+Speech-language pathologists (SLPs) provide expertise in modifying the voice and other aspects of communication.
 The SLP, in collaboration with the client, assesses a variety of aspects of verbal and nonverbal communication, such as vocal pitch, intonation, voice quality, resonance, fluency, articulation, pragmatics, and vocalization (e.g., laughing and coughing).
 Studies indicate that a voice that is incongruent with gender identity can negatively impact quality of life, in addition to attracting unwanted attention and greatly impacting safety (Oates & Dacakis, 2015).
 The SLP demonstrates cultural sensitivity and awareness in communication with the clients and their families.
 This includes having current knowledge of appropriate, inclusive, respectful, and nonpathologizing terminology.
-Terms and pronouns are unique to each individual, and the terminology continues to evolve.
-It is important to know your client's name and pronouns, including whether they use more than one pronoun or set of pronouns depending on the setting or situation.
+Terminology continues to evolve.
+It is important to know your client's name and pronouns, including when to use them depending on the setting or situation.
+Privacy and safety are of the utmost importance.
 Clinicians are mindful of potential barriers that influence the client's day-to-day functioning and their impact on communication.

-SLPs play a central role in clinical services for voice and communication in gender-diverse communities.
+SLPs play a central role in clinical services for gender affirming services.
 The professional roles and activities in speech-language pathology include clinical/educational services (differential diagnosis, assessment, planning, and treatment), prevention and advocacy, counseling, administration, and research.
 See ASHA's Scope of Practice in Speech-Language Pathology.

 Appropriate roles for SLPs include, but are not limited to, the following: